JeeWeetje/iot-workshop/TheThingsNetwork.md

 Follow the steps to create an application and register your device.

 1. Log into the [The Things Network dashboard](https://console.thethingsnetwork.org).
 You will be asked to provide TTN credentials if needed
-2. A TTN application is a logical container of several devices, providing the same telemetry.
+2. A The Things Network application is a logical container of several devices, providing the same telemetry.
 There are no TTN applications yet

     ![alt tag](img/TheThingsNetwork/ttn-applications.png)